ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 One thing to keep in mind when discussing tools and tool choice with your team: engineers can be emotional about tool choice.
 Tools are reviewed as good and bad, and people have personal likes, dislikes, and biases.
 As the leader and decision-maker, I strongly caution you against adopting this style of language when discussing tools.
 Not only can it potentially alienate team members if you're disparaging their personal favorite tool; it's also unproductive and can distract from the goal of identifying a good solution for your problem.
 Some individual tools are genuinely poorly designed and overshadowed by superior alternatives.

-More often than not, a more nuanced evaluation will reveal that a given tool isn t inherently bad, but rather appropriate or inappropriate for a particular company or project.
+More often than not, a more nuanced evaluation will reveal that a given tool isn't inherently bad, but rather appropriate or inappropriate for a particular company or project.
 Don't let one bad past experience of trying to use a tool that was inappropriate for solving one problem prevent you or your team from using it another time when it may prove a better fit.

 ## Architecture